-Worse still, often their criminal lawyers could not advise them to admit to the offence because they had not seen all the necessary paperwork.
+Worse still, often their lawyers could not advise them to admit to the offence because they had not seen all the necessary paperwork.
 It was a frustrating catch-22 for all concerned, subjecting an already overloaded court system to extra pressure, putting young offenders at risk of the long term effect of criminal convictions and adding to the workload of police.

-Making a Protected Admission
+Making a protected admission

 Under the scheme, if an offender will not admit to the crime, they can, in specific circumstances, be offered the chance to make a protected admission.
 Police will take into account the type of offence and the offender’s criminal history.

 The offender is strongly encouraged to seek legal advice from a criminal defence lawyer before making the admission.

 The offender is then asked to sign a document, indicating that they will make a protected admission, and is given a written undertaking by police that the admission will not be used in any circumstances.